National security letter: Contentious aspects

 [L]iving under the gag order has been stressful and surreal.
 Under the threat of criminal prosecution, I must hide all aspects of my involvement in the case ... from my colleagues, my family and my friends.
 When I meet with my attorneys I cannot tell my girlfriend where I am going or where I have been.

 Like other administrative subpoenas, NSLs do not require judicial approval.
 For NSLs, that is because the U.S. Supreme Court has held the type of information NSLs obtain do not have a constitutionally protected reasonable expectation of privacy.
 The person has already provided the information to a third party, e.g., their telephone company, so they no longer have a reasonable expectation of privacy to the information and, therefore, there is no Fourth Amendment requirement to obtain court approval to obtain the information.
 Nonetheless, an NSL recipient may still challenge the nondisclosure provision in federal court.

-A media report from 2007 stated a government audit found the FBI had violated the rules more than 1,000 times in an audit of 10% of its national investigations between 2002 and 2007.
+A news media report in 2007 stated a government audit found the FBI had violated the rules more than 1,000 times in an audit of 10% of its national investigations between 2002 and 2007.
 Twenty such incidents involved requests by agents for information not permitted under the law.
-A subsequent report in 2014 by the Justice Department Office of Inspector General concluded the FBI had corrected its practices and that NSLs now complied with federal law.
+A subsequent report in 2014 conduced by the Justice Department's Office of Inspector General concluded the FBI had corrected its practices and that NSLs now complied with federal law.